fommil/fpmortals/manuscript/backmatter.md

               \c -> (a, b, c)
 ~~~~~~~~

-In the body of a function we can create local value bindings with the `let` or
+In the body of a function we can create local value bindings with `let` or
 `where` clauses.
 The following are equivalent definitions of `map` for a linked
 list